Sackler family moves closer to OxyContin settlement as key states drop opposition

 The Sacklers agreed to pay the government $225 million as part of the Justice Department settlement while denying the family did anything wrong.

-The family has long sought to distinguish between their ownership and leadership of the company and the individual criminal acts of lower-level managers.
+The family has long sought to distinguish between its ownership and leadership of the company and the individual criminal acts of lower-level managers.
 But emails included in lawsuits brought by states showed direct involvement in decisions related to OxyContin sales, including efforts to boost revenue in the years after Purdue Pharma reached a previous government settlement in 2007 over its marketing practices.

 The family members — including Richard Sackler, David Sackler, Mortimer D.A.
 Sackler, Kathe Sackler and Jonathan Sackler (who is now deceased) — demanded in 2012 that company executives come up with a plan to generate greater revenue in response to slumping sales, according to the Justice Department settlement.